Where to Begin: Efficient Pretraining via Subnetwork Selection and Distillation: Ablations

 \paragraph{Full logits vs.\ top-$k$ logits.} In our distillation experiments in Section \ref{sec:experiments}, following \citep{team2025gemma}, we use top-k logit based distillation.
 Here, we ablate this choice for the distillation loss by comparing supervision from the full teacher distribution against a truncated variant using only the top-$k$ logits (Figure~\ref{fig:logits}).
 This isolates how much of the teacher’s probability mass is required for effective transfer.
 We find that, in general, \emph{distilling from the full-logit distribution yields a lower perplexity}.

 \paragraph{Metric for Searching sub-networks.} Finally, in Figure~\ref{fig:metric-search}, we evaluate different search metrics.
 Specifically, we compare activation-based importance scores (as in Minitron~\citep{muralidharan2024compact}) and weight-magnitude scores~\citep{han-neurips2015} against directly optimizing for perplexity in our setup.
 We define the details of the importance score computation procedure, i.e. the metric guiding the search, in Appendix \ref{app:importance}.
-All searches are run with the same 16-hour budget per parameter bin.
+All searches are run with for 100 epochs.
 We find that perplexity-based search consistently achieves lower perplexity than proxy metrics, suggesting that importance and magnitude scores are less reliable indicators of sub-network quality.